Metropolitan Tower (Manhattan): Lobby and office stories

 The building's entrances on 57th and 56th Streets are connected by a public passageway that forms part of 6½ Avenue.
 The passageway was built as a "through-block connection" under the Special Midtown District, created in 1982.
 It is the most direct route to CitySpire's passageway directly to the south, but parallel passageways exist in the Parker New York hotel to the east and Carnegie Hall Tower to the west.
 While the district no longer allows more than two "through-block connections" on the same block, these passageways all predate the rule modification.
 On the 56th Street side are a wall planter and four standalone square planters, all made of brick.

 Originally, Metropolitan Tower's lobby was planned with a concierge station, as well as etched-glass doors connecting to an elevator bank.
 Several tapestries by Fernand Léger were used as decorations for the lobby's interior.
 In addition, there was a hanging light fixture made of glass and chrome, which was inspired by an early 20th-century artwork by Adolf Loos.
 The lobby itself had a green carpet on a black-granite floor, mohair panels on the walls, and a concierge desk with a mahogany veneer.
 The ground floor was designed with 5000 ft2 of retail space.
 During a 2006 renovation, the concierge station was relocated and replaced with a lit box that could change colors based on time of day, season, and weather.
 In addition, a 4 in LED sign, running the length of the lobby, was installed to display news, entertainment, sports, and other information.
+In the mid-2020s, the lobby was expanded into the adjacent retail space, and a travertine floor was installed.

 The base contains about 225000 ft2 of office space.
 There are 17 stories in the base.
 The ceilings of each office story are 13.5 ft tall, which is taller than the standard ceiling height of 9 ft in residential structures in Manhattan.
 According to Macklowe, this made the base about as tall as a typical 30-story residential building, since what would have been the "18th floor" was more than 250 ft above ground.
+There is also a tenants' amenity space, which includes a 40-person media room, studios, and a pool room.